projectacrn/acrn-hypervisor/doc/introduction/index.rst

   and BE drivers to interact with each other.
 For example, FE driver could read/write registers of the device, and the virtual device could interrupt FE driver, on behalf of the BE driver, in case of something is happening.
-Currently Virtio supports PCI/PCIe bus and MMIO bus.
+Currently, Virtio supports PCI/PCIe bus and MMIO bus.
 In ACRN project, only PCI/PCIe bus is supported, and all the Virtio devices share the same vendor ID 0x1AF4.

 **Efficient**: batching operation is encouraged Batching operation and deferred notification are important to achieve high-performance I/O, since notification between FE and BE driver usually involves an expensive exit of the guest.
-Therefore batching operating and notification suppression are highly encouraged if possible.
-This will give an efficient implementation for the performance critical devices.
+Therefore, batching operating and notification suppression are highly encouraged if possible.
+This will give an efficient implementation for performance critical devices.

 **Standard: virtqueue**